Best CLM Software for Mid-Market Companies (2026)

 - Requires ongoing admin time to maintain workflows

-- Overkill for teams with simple contract needs
+- More capability than teams with simple contract needs are likely to use

 Best For

 Mid-market companies (250-500 employees) that are growing toward enterprise scale, have complex approval workflows, and need deep Salesforce integration.
-Not recommended if you have fewer than 200 employees unless you have a very high contract volume.
+Smaller teams should weigh it against the published-price tools on this list unless contract volume is high.

 PandaDoc is not a traditional CLM.
 It is a document automation platform that handles proposals, quotes, and contracts in one flow.
 For mid-market companies where sales generates most of the contract volume, this integration is valuable.